 4. She’s Emotionally Abusive

-Emotionally abusive behavior includes non-physical actions that are meant to exert control over a person by instilling fear or isolation.3 It may be subtle, but can slowly erode a person’s self-esteem.
+Emotionally abusive behavior includes non-physical actions that are meant to exert control over a person by instilling fear or isolation.3 It may be subtle, but it can slowly erode a person’s self-esteem.
 You may think that emotional abuse only occurs within a nuclear family, but any time communication between people is disrespectful or manipulative, emotional abuse is likely at play.

 5. She’s Passive Aggressive